willbpayne/relational_reprojection_platform/DesignPriorities.md

 Short-term:
 * Come up with actual uses cases and test data (keep remittances but find 2-3 more uses cases and at least one that's real).
 Will to get bikeshare station data to use here.
 Geology data.
+* Fix custom distance to be data driven instead of just the India remittance scale
+* Fix custom value interpolation
 * Recenter existing test cases to do side by side analysis, small multiples
+* Get clean datasets for Austin and Philly relational trips from weighted mean center of bikeshare network
+* Add ability for center to be derived from data for non-relational datasets, rather than known a priori
+  * Upload workflow needs a step where user chooses a center point (get past "isCTR" column)
+  * Checkbox for no center
+  * If there is a center, serve the user a lookup input box to select the center from a list of all rows in the dataframe
+  * Add a column called "isCTR" to the dataframe with a value of 1 for the row we picked
+  * If there's no center, perform weighted mean center analysis:
+  ** for each point feature, multiplying the x and y coordinate by the weight for that feature and summing all for both x and y individually, and then dividing this by the sum of all the weights
+  * Or other metric
+* Scale of yellow circles
 * Add ability for center to have or not have data (checkbox)
 * Documentation: more of it
 * Code refactoring: functionizing, making generic (data variable/value, get rid of center column and hardcode), etc.